 Often foundation repairs consist of a simple, inexpensive polyurethane injection to prevent water intrusion or other procedures.
 Determining the true cause of your foundation cracks and settling can save you time and money.
 Call a foundation repair professional to diagnose your home’s problem.

-Nothing speaks for a contractor's work like his reputation.
+Nothing speaks for a contractor’s work like his reputation.
 Ask around and find customers who have used them for similar projects.
-You can't go wrong with a contractor who has a good reputation with happy former customers and engineers that like to work with them.
+You can’t go wrong with a contractor who has a good reputation with happy former customers and engineers that like to work with them.
+To find out more about foundation costs, click here.

 The hiring of a foundation engineer is the most important piece of advice.
 These foundation engineers will evaluate your structure and write an analysis of the structure.
-They will know what type of foundation repair is needed and what products are needed to get the repair done correctly.
+Furthermore, they will know what type of foundation repair method is needed and what products are needed to get the repair done correctly.
 Whether it be helical piles, steel push piers, wall anchors, or wall tie-backs, your foundation engineer will have the answer.
 Make sure your foundation is protected by a nationally respected manufacturer that stands behind their products.